Iván Darvas: Career

 Darvas changed his given name, Szilárd to Iván in the Actors' Theatre, to differentiate himself from Szilárd Darvas, a well known poet and comedian of the era.

 He played in the Madách Theatre between 1949 and 1956.

 In the revolution of 1956 he organized a revolutionary committee to free his brother from prison.
 For this, when the revolution was crushed he was sentenced to 22 months in prison.

 From 1959 to 1963 he had to work as an unskilled laborer.

 In 1963 Darvas was allowed to play on stage again.
-From 1963 he spent some time in the Miskolc National Theatre and the Attila József Theatre.
+From 1963 he spent some time in the National Theatre of Miskolc and the Attila József Theatre.
 In 1965 he offered a contract in Vígszinház by Zoltán Várkonyi and he stayed there until 1989.

 In 1990 Darvas became a freelance actor.

 In 1972 he married Irén Morocza; they had two children.

 He was also a member of parliament from 1990 to 1994, in the Free Liberals' Alliance.

 He carefully recreated stage characters' inner worlds and struggles.
 He used subtle irony and intellectual wit.
 He acted in numerous significant Hungarian films.
 One of his best appearances was in the movie Liliomfi in 1954.

 The international audience could see him in these movies: Drama of the Lark (1963), Love (1971), Mary, Mother of Jesus (1999), Jakob the Liar (1999), Beresina, or the Last Days of Switzerland (1999).